dbbs-lab/bsb-core/docs/getting-started/simulations/guide_nest.rst

 In this tutorial, we assume that you have successfully reconstructed a network with BSB.
 We will now guide you through the process of configuring a simulation with BSB for your network.

+We want here to put the circuit reconstructed in a steady state with a low basal activity.

 Let's start by configuring the global simulation parameters.
 These include the :guilabel:`simulator` to be used; in our example, we are setting it to use NEST.